Challenges Faced by Aroldis Chapman: Obstacles and Turning Points

 A closer look at the defining struggles that shaped Aroldis Chapman's life and career.

-Aroldis Chapman, nicknamed "the Cuban Missile," is a Cuban-born American professional baseball relief pitcher currently playing for the Boston Red Sox.
-Known for his exceptionally high fastball velocity, he has played for several MLB teams, including the Cincinnati Reds, New York Yankees, and Chicago Cubs.
-Chapman is a member of the 300 save club and holds the distinction of being the all-time leader in strikeouts for left-handed relievers.
+Aroldis Chapman is a Cuban-born American professional baseball relief pitcher, currently playing for the Boston Red Sox.
+Known as "the Cuban Missile" for his high-velocity fastball, Chapman has also played for the Cincinnati Reds, New York Yankees, Chicago Cubs, Kansas City Royals, Texas Rangers, and Pittsburgh Pirates.
+A left-handed pitcher, Chapman is a member of the 300 save club and holds the record for the most strikeouts by a left-handed reliever in MLB history.

-In May 2012, Chapman was sued for allegedly serving as an informant for Cuban state authorities after a failed defection attempt.
+In May 2012, Aroldis Chapman was sued for allegedly serving as "an informant for Cuban state authorities after a failed defection attempt and help[ing] turn in another man in order to get back on the country's national baseball team."

 October 30, 2015: Domestic Violence Incident

-On October 30, 2015, Chapman was allegedly involved in a domestic violence incident with his girlfriend in Davie, Florida, leading to an MLB investigation.
+On October 30, 2015, Aroldis Chapman was involved in an alleged domestic violence incident with his girlfriend in Davie, Florida, at his home.

 On May 14, 2017, Chapman was placed on the 10-day disabled list due to rotator cuff inflammation in his left shoulder.

-On July 13, 2018, Chapman announced that he would skip the MLB All-Star Game to rest his knee due to tendinitis.
+On July 13, 2018, Aroldis Chapman announced that he would skip the All-Star Game to rest his knee due to tendinitis.